 Yes, because the BAA mechanism results in a research contract (rather than a grant), it is possible for Offerors to analyze data submitted to FDA.
 All FDA contractors (including funded BAA Offerors) are bound by Federal Acquisition Regulation rules about protecting commercial confidential information and can access data submitted to FDA on FDA-issued laptops.

 Application and review

 FDA accepts BAA submissions on a rolling basis but posts a deadline to apply for consideration for funding in a specific fiscal year.
-For example, in order to be considered for funding in FY 23, applicants needed to submit a white paper and quad chart by January 23, 2023.
+The Optional Early Concept Paper due date is November 6, 2023.
+Stage I submission packages are due February 19, 2024, to be considered for funding in FY24.
+Details related to the Concept Paper and full proposal are described in the BAA Solicitation Notice (Part III).

 In the Federal Acquisition Regulations, an "offer" means a response to a contract solicitation.
 For the BAA, an Offeror is the institution/ applicant who submits the research proposal to FDA for consideration.

 How are BAA submissions reviewed?

 For Optional Early Concept Paper submissions, FDA may provide recommendations with optional feedback to Offeror on whether to submit a Stage 1 package.
 For Stage 1 packages, FDA will conduct a high-level review of the Concept Paper to determine potential program relevance.
 If the submission is determined to have the potential to align with an Agency Program, the Full Proposal will receive a full Stage I Evaluation/ Review by FDA internal scientific experts who consider the following factors: (1) scientific and technical merit; (2) program relevance; and (3) offeror capability and experience.
 Past performance and costs are also analyzed.
 More details can be found in the BAA Solicitation Notice (Part IV).

 How frequently are the scientific interest areas in the BAA updated?